fleetdm/fleet/docs/Contributing/Blueprints/Troubleshooting-Hosts.md

 5. Osquery restarts and performs step (1) over and over.

-From the Fleet UI, the host is shown as "online" (because of the successful `distributed/read` request in step 1), but the "Last fetched" shown in the Hosts table (corresponding to "detail_updated_at") is the time it last executed a successful `distributed/write`.
+From the Fleet UI, the host is shown as "online" (because of the successful `distributed/read` request in step 1 and also due to periodic `config` requests), but the "Last fetched" shown in the Hosts table (corresponding to
+"detail_updated_at") is the time it last executed a successful `distributed/write`.

 We would like Fleet to: